 The question then arises: what about the malicious traffic that your security measures fail to detect?

 And, how can you assess the efficiency of your current security investments?

 These are significant challenges that enterprise networks face and must address.

 Powered by its “Security Gap” feature, DNSSense’s DNSEye is a VM appliance that works in your network.

 The Security Gap feature reports malicious traffic that the existing security devices cannot detect.
 Security Gap simulates connection to the malicious domain to test the network security in 3 different ways, as follows:

-1) Test with DNS query from existing DNS server
+1- Tests with DNS query from existing DNS server

 DNSEye VM appliance in your network sends a malicious connection request to DNSSense's cloud-based malicious simulation service, with a specific metadata.

-Security Gap = Passed, simulation is successful;
+Security Gap = Passed, simulation has been successful